What is SGA?

 - To run for a Senate Seat (elections are in the Spring), or apply for an open seat you must meet the requirements above and be at least second-semester Freshman.

 - To run for Student Body President, you must meet the requirements above, and be an undergraduate student for the full duration of the term of office (1 year).
 So if you were an undergrad set to graduate the following December, you would not be able to run.

 Q: How often does the Senate meet?
 Are the meetings closed?

-A: The Senate meets every Tuesday at 4 p.m. in the Shawkey Dining Room, upstairs of the Memorial Student Center*.
+A: The Senate meets every Tuesday at 4 p.m.
+Most times the Senate meets in the Shawkey Dining Room, upstairs in the Memorial Student Center, but sometimes the meeting location changes.
+Please contact the schedule or Alex O’Donnell for the most accurate information.
 The meetings are always open to the public, and every meeting ends with an open forum (“Concerns of the Student Body”) where anyone can address the Senate freely.

 Q: How does one become a part of the Executive Branch (Office of the Student Body President)?

 A: Each President picks his or her own cabinet, and may have as few or many positions as he or she chooses.
 Many of these cabinet picks are experienced Student Senators.

 Q: Where can I find my SGA representatives on campus?

 A: The SGA has its own offices, complete with a sitting area and conference table, upstairs of the Memorial Student Center in 2W24.
 The offices there are held by the Student Body president and his or her cabinet members, as well as the President Pro Tempore of the Senate.
 You might also see some of the Student Senators, who must complete 20 office hours per semester as a requirement of their position.
 Additionally, you may contact your Senators through our list of Senators on the Parliamentarian’s profile.